CIRED/cape_town_NEDUM_Python/_doc_source/technical_doc.rst

    :lines: 123-126
    :lineno-start: 123

-The ``compute_dwelling_size_formal`` function then recovers the value of :math:`Q*` (depending on income group) through a linear interpolation, before constraining it to be bigger than the parametrized minimum dwelling size in this sector (``mini_lot_size`` parameter):
+The ``compute_dwelling_size_formal`` function then recovers the value of :math:`Q*` (depending on income group) through a linear interpolation, before constraining it to be larger than the parametrized minimum dwelling size in this sector (``mini_lot_size`` parameter):

 .. literalinclude:: ../equilibrium/sub/functions_solver.py
    :language: python
    :lines: 81-89
    :lineno-start: 81

-Back to the ``compute_outputs`` function, the dwelling size in the informal backyards and informal settlements is exogenously set as being the standard parametrized size of a "shack" (``shack_size`` parameter).
+Back to the ``compute_outputs`` function, the dwelling size in informal backyards and informal settlements is exogenously set as being the standard parametrized size of a "shack" (``shack_size`` parameter).

 """"""""""""""""
 Equilibrium rent
 """"""""""""""""

-Plugging this back into the first-order optimality condition for formal private housing households, and just inverting the households' programme for informal backyards and settlements, we obtain the following bid rents in each sector, depending on income group:
+Plugging this back into the first-order optimality condition for formal private households, and just inverting the households' programme for informal backyards and settlements, we obtain the following bid rents in each sector, depending on income group:

 .. math::